 The most noteworthy of his many achievements were the development of a high-speed automatic comparator for the recording of intensities and wavelengths of spectral lines, the compilation of the MIT Wavelength Tables, and the invention of the echelle spectrograph.
 He was the first to devise a practical ruling engine, servo-mechanically controlled by means of optical interferometric techniques, which he used to produce diffraction gratings of unprecedented optical quality and size.

 He received many medals, awards, and honorary degrees for his scientific accomplishments, including the Rumford Medal of the American Academy of Arts and Sciences, the Cresson Medal of the Franklin Institute, the Ives and Mees Medals and the Meggers Award from OSA, and the Pittsburgh Spectroscopy Award.
-He was a fellow of the American Philosophical Society, the APS, the American Academy of Arts and Sciences, and the Australian Academy of Science, and he held many high offices in these and other scholarly organizations.
+He was a Fellow of the American Philosophical Society, APS, the American Academy of Arts and Sciences, OSA, and the Australian Academy of Science, and he held many high offices in these and other scholarly organizations.
 He was elected an Honorary Member of OSA.